-It’s not uncommon for tiny crystals to form in the urine of some cats and dogs.
-These are so small that you need a microscope to see them but they can still cause problems.
+It’s not uncommon for tiny crystals to form in the urine of some cats and dogs, and for these crystals to aggregate into kidney or bladder stones.
+The crystals are so small that you need a microscope to see them, but they can still cause problems even before becoming larger stones.
 Depending on the cause they may or may not be something to be concerned about.
 Sometimes it’s a simple infection that is easily treated but other times, crystals can be a sign of disease elsewhere in the body or environmental problems like cats being stressed about their living situation.

 One of the kidneys’ major jobs is filtering the blood to keep certain minerals like sodium, phosphorus and calcium at safe and healthy levels.
 This means that it is normal for urine to have some minerals in it.
 These are flushed out every time the animal has a wee.
 Crystals form if something changes to upset this careful balance.
 It may be that too much of a certain mineral appears or the urine becomes too concentrated.
 Imagine a cup of tea.
 You add a teaspoon of sugar and stir it in.
 The sugar dissolves and disappears from view.
 Keep adding more and more and eventually there isn’t enough tea to hold all the sugar and it will become visible as crystals.
 You either need more tea or less sugar to solve the problem.